TheNinza/typescript-expresss-boilerplate/README.md

     -   .env
     -   .env.example

--   Note that you don't need to use `.env` files.
-You can just set the environment variables in your shell.

 | Variable    | Description                                                                                              |
 | ----------- | -------------------------------------------------------------------------------------------------------- |
 | PORT        | The port the server will listen on.                                                                      |